dsccommunity/xWindowsEventForwarding/ReadMe.md

 - **ContentFormat**: Format that event logs will be submitted in, default RenderedText
 - **Locale**: Sets the subscription Locale, default en-US
 - **LogFile**: Sets the event log that the collected events will be written to, default ForwardedEvents
-- **CredentialsType**: Sets the credential type used for authenticating to WinRM, default Default
+- **CredentialType**: Sets the credential type used for authenticating to WinRM, default Default
 - **AllowedSourceNonDomainComputers**: This parameter has not been fully implemented, only required for source initiated scenarios, provide XML to set IssuerCAList, AllowedSubjectList, or DeniedSubjectList if this will be used, default empty string
 - **AllowedSourceDomainComputers**: In Source Initiated scenario this SDDL determines who can push events, default O:NSG:NSD:(A;;GA;;;DC)(A;;GA;;;NS) which equates to Domain Computers and Network Service
 - **Query**: Expects an array of hashtables that set which events should be collected, default is all application and system logs